Ftkhan717/oktopod/How KVM and RDP are connected.md

 * Click on password.
 * Whenever you are in a meeting so go directly to password area and click on it.
 * Then go to the account directly where you want to go.
-* Do not show the  it to anyone.
+* Do not show the password to anyone.